LaunchCoderGirlSTL/iOS-Learning-Track/src/lessons/lesson09.md

 Here is the video of what we covered in class.

 ## Assignments
-Complete the Container View Flashcard App assignment in Canvas.
+Complete the [Container View Flashcard App](../../assignments/container-view-flash-card-app.html) assignment and submit it on Canvas.